Legal Notice & Privacy Policy

 Microsoft Edge: Delete cookies in Microsoft Edge

-If you generally do not want to allow any cookies at all, you can set up your browser in a way, to notify you whenever a potential cookie is about to be set.
-This gives you the opportunity to manually decide to either permit or deny the placement of every single cookie.
-The settings for this differ from browser to browser.
-Therefore, it might be best for you to search for the instructions in Google.
-If you are using Chrome, you could for example put the search phrase "delete cookies Chrome" or "deactivate cookies Chrome" into Google.
+If you really don't want any cookies at all, you can set up your browser to let you know whenever a cookie is about to be placed.
+This way, you get to decide manually whether to allow or block each and every cookie.
+How you do this varies depending on which browser you're using.
+So, your best bet is to search for the instructions on Google.
+For example, if you're using Chrome, you could type 'delete cookies Chrome' or 'deactivate cookies Chrome' into Google.

 How is my data protected?